7 ways to spring clean your health

-Use the season of spring to take control of your health.
+Spring is the season of new beginnings, and there's no better time to start taking control of your health.

 1. Fill your plate with colour